ESALP/ESALP-1/README.md

 ##Licensing
-This source code is licensed under the MIT license.
+This code is licensed under the MIT license.
 See LICENSE for more details.